khthana/Education/README.md

 <li> <a href="http://www.teachthought.com/pedagogy/alternatives-to-homework-a-chart-for-teachers/ ">Alternatives To Homework: A Chart For Teachers </a></li>
 <li> <a href="http://theconversation.com/lets-ban-powerpoint-in-lectures-it-makes-students-more-stupid-and-professors-more-boring-36183 ">Let’s ban PowerPoint in lectures – it makes students more stupid and professors more boring  </a></li>
 <li> <a href="https://www.facebook.com/celtkmutt/videos/1172917282787450/ ">How to write and assess learning outcomes </a></li>
+<li> <a href="http://www.teachthought.com/pedagogy/instructional-strategies/9-steps-scaffold-learning-improved-understanding/ ">9 Steps To Scaffold Learning For Improved Understanding </a></li>
+<li> <a href="http://www.teachthought.com/the-future-of-learning/12-principles-of-modern-learning/ ">12 Principles Of Modern Learning </a></li>
+<li> <a href="http://bigthink.com/ideafeed/can-you-be-taught-how-to-think-better ">Study: There Are Instructions for Teaching Critical Thinking </a></li>
 <li> <a href=" "> </a></li>
 </ol>